kyrstenkelly/kyrstenkelly-com/content/undefined-url-found-hostname.md

 }
 ```

-If you're creating a random document element in the middle of your JavaScript...you're probably doing it wrong.
+If you're creating a random document element in the middle of your JavaScript just to parse a URL...you're probably doing it wrong.